 - What is going on when you are angry with your body's response?

-- What can you change so that you can be kind to your body?
+- What can you change to be kinder to your body?

 Helpful Links